Skip Breadcrumb Links

 Who am I voting for?

-If you are eligible to vote, you will vote for a mayor and a councillor.
+If you are eligible to vote, you will vote for a mayor and a councillor or councillors if your municipality uses a ranked ballot.
 In some cases, you will also vote for a school board trustee, regional councillor or regional chair.

 To get information about the election and the candidates, look in local newspapers, radio, television, and on your municipality’s website.
 You may also contact candidates’ campaign offices.